TommyZihao/Code-Story-Interview-/README.md

 It contains image classification, object detection, semantic segmentation, instance segmentation, face recognition.

-Keypoint detection, object tracking, 3D vision. and computer vision is widely used in different scenarios such as self-driving car.
+Keypoint detection, object tracking, 3D vision. and computer vision is widely used in different scenarios such as self-driving cars.

-This is object detection, based on YOLOV5 algorithm.
+This is object detection, drawing rectangle boxes, based on the YOLOV5 algorithm.

-I am also one of the contributors of this repository on Github.
+I am also one of the contributors to this repository on Github.

 ## `If I'm a new AI student, what learning path do you recommend?`

 There are four crucial steps for an AI developer:

 - Math(linear algebra, probability statistics, Calculus)
-- Coding and programming(python,scikit-learn,keras)
+- Coding and programming(python,scikit-learn,Keras)
 - Algorithm(MLP,CNN,RNN,GAN)
 - Real project(get your hands dirty)